Hearing Aid Costs

 - If so, under what conditions are they covered?

 Rather not deal with the insurance company?
 Schedule a hearing test and we will help you unravel what’s covered by insurance.

 How to make hearing aids more affordable

 Still having trouble with the costs?
-Talk to us about how to make hearing aids more affordable.
+We would be happy to discuss ways to make your hearing aids more affordable, including financing options.